 Moraine Valley supports infusing sustainability across the curriculum to create a larger population of the workforce that understands sustainability and how it relates to their work and lives.
-To that end, one of Moraine Valley’s general education learning outcomes is that students will recognize one’s legal, ethical, social, and sustainable responsibilities.
+To that end, one of Moraine Valley's general education learning outcomes is that students will recognize their legal, ethical, social, and sustainable responsibilities.

 - Identify the ecological processes and how choices affect the environment.

 - Demonstrate awareness of social justice and equity issues and their impact on the global population.

 The college deepens its commitment to teaching sustainability by providing its own faculty members with a myriad of professional development opportunities designed to teach the multidimensional concept of sustainability.
 At the end of their "greening of the curriculum" experience, faculty have infused sustainability into a course, either in a unit or as a lens through which to teach their course.